Claim: A single dose of Children’s Motrin can cause ulcers and gastrointestinal bleeding in children.

 Origins: Dealing with a sick child is one of the more harrowing situations a parent faces.
 So what could be worse than discovering that the medication you gave your child to treat one medical

 problem not only caused an even worse problem, but created a potentially life-threatening condition?
 Especially when that medication is a common over-the-counter drug given to thousands of children every day?
-The text quoted above describes one parent's experience with such an occurrence, attributed to a single dose of Children's Motrin — is it possible?
+The text quoted above describes one parent’s experience with such an occurrence, attributed to a single dose of Children’s Motrin

 The active ingredient in Children’s Motrin is Ibuprofen, a nonsteroidal anti-inflammatory drug effective in relieving pain and reducing inflammation.
 (Ibuprofen is also marketed under several other brand names, such as Advil, Medipren, and Nuprin).
 Children’s Motrin Suspension first became available as a prescription product in 1989, and in 1995 it was cleared by the Food And Drug Administration (FDA) for marketing as an over-the-counter product.
 Both those landmarks occurred only after the product had been extensively tested on children:

-Before Children's Motrin became an over-the-counter product, its safety profile was supported by a landmark study involving nearly 84,000 children — one of the largest and most rigorous children's clinical studies ever conducted.
-The study spanned 3 years and included 1,735 physicians nationwide.
+Before Children’s Motrin became an over-the-counter product, its safety profile was supported by a landmark study involving nearly 84,000 children

 Even after a drug has undergone rigorous pre-approval testing, however, some users of the drug may experience problems that were not uncovered during clinical trials and only became known after the product was released to market.
 One common type of post-approval problem is allergies — every drug can potentially cause allergic reactions in at least some users, and the best clinical trials can do is ensure that the incidence of allergy is as low as possible and the known reactions not severe enough to pose a significant health risk to those who might be allergic.
 Also, clinical trials, no matter how extensive the testing and how large the test group, cannot ever absolutely guarantee that a drug will be 100% safe for everyone under all circumstances — the possibility always remains, even though it may be extremely small, that some freakish occurrence or rare combination of circumstances will cause a drug user to experience a seriously adverse